 Standards

 Vermont’s Education Quality Standards specify seven Curriculum Content Areas and the Transferable Skills that are critical for student success (2120.5).
 The Vermont Agency of Education (VT-AOE) considered whether or not an assessment was necessary for each of these areas.
 Stakeholder input expressed a strong preference for focusing on fewer areas to reduce the need for additional state testing.
-The result is that four of seven areas have assessment measures designed to satisfy ESSA requirements, with the remaining areas being assessed through the qualitative component of our Education Quality Reviews.
-English language arts, math and science are described below; physical education is addressed later in our description of a 5th indicator.
+The result is that three of seven areas have assessment measures designed to satisfy ESSA requirements, with the remaining areas being assessed through the qualitative component of our Education Quality Reviews.
+English language arts, math and science are described below.

 English Language Arts (ELA)